 On-campus 6-week pre-sessional – Bangkok, Thailand

-BRIT Language Centre is an Approved Learning Partner of Heriot-Watt University and will be running their 6-week Pre-sessional Portfolio course in Bangkok.
-The course programme and outcomes are identical to those of the course run at Heriot-Watt University's Edinburgh Campus.
+BRIT Language Centre is an approved learning partner of Heriot-Watt University and will be running its 6-week pre-sessional portfolio course in Bangkok.
+The course programme and outcomes are identical to those of the course run at Heriot-Watt University's Edinburgh campus.